Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 ssl, ffi, and Python development libraries to be installed due to the [cryptography](https://pypi.python.org/pypi/cryptography) dependency on Linux.
 For Windows, binary wheels will be installed for most dependencies.
-If installing on Python 3.5 for Windows, no development environment is needed.
+If installing on Python 3.5 or later for Windows, no development environment is needed.
 The following are example commands to execute (as root or with `sudo`) to install the required dependencies on Linux:

 ####Ubuntu/Debian
 ```